-The purpose of the present value annuity due tables is to make it possible to carry out annuity due calculations without the use of a financial calculator.
+The purpose of the present value annuity due tables (PVAD tables) is to make it possible to carry out annuity due calculations without the use of a financial calculator.

-They provide the value now of 1 received at the beginning of each period for n periods at a discount rate of i%.
+The tables provide the value now of 1 received at the beginning of each period for n periods at a discount rate of i%.
 The tables are based on the present value of an annuity due formula.

 PV = Pmt x (1 + i) x (1 - 1 / (1 + i)n) / i

-Present value annuity due tables are used to provide a solution for the part of the formula shown in red, this is sometimes referred to as the present value annuity due factor.
+Present value annuity due tables are used to provide a solution for the part of the formula shown in red.
+Additionally this is sometimes referred to as the present value annuity due factor.

 PV = Pmt x Present value annuity due factor

-The present value annuity due factor of 7.4632, is found using the tables by looking along the row for n = 9, until reaching the column for i = 5%.
+The PV annuity due factor is found using the tables below by looking along the row for n = 9, until reaching the column for i = 5%.
 Accordingly the value given by the tables highlighted in yellow is 7.4632.